 This came across my desk and I thought some RiotACT readers might be affected, or know people affected, by homelessness.
 Homelessness can happy to any of us – all it takes is a run of bad luck like losing your job or getting ill, and suddenly it becomes very hard to pay the rent or [...]

-[ 22 July 2011; 12:00 pm; ] You’ve all heard the statistics about women’s workforce participation being lower than men’s, lower average weekly pay, and less superannuation on retirement.
+[ 22 July 2011 at 12:00 pm; ] You’ve all heard the statistics about women’s workforce participation being lower than men’s, lower average weekly pay, and less superannuation on retirement.
 Some economists have said that tax and transfer systems are contributing to these problems.
 Canberra women will have an opportunity to tell their story and contribute to discussion of solutions at a consultation [...]

 Canberra obstetrician Dr Andrew Foote is in today’s Canberra Times saying that “public hospital is safe, but private hospital is safer”.
 He is concerned that since government capped the Medicare Safety Net payments for obstetric services, women with private health insurance are choosing to have their babies in public hospitals because of the gap fees. [...]

 Have you ever wished you didn’t have to wait a week to get a GP appointment?
 Wondered where to go for help after a sexual assault?
 Wanted a private midwife closer than a one hour drive from Canberra?
 Know what services the women’s health centre provides?

 Australia’s largest network of organisations advocating for women’s equality is [...]

 I’m on the hunt for some old kitchenware that is more likely to turn up in a country second hand shop than Canberra antique shops.

 Plus a little drive in the country might be good for the overtired three year old on a quiet afternoon.

 So can anyone recommend a second hand shop within an [...]

 It’s Boxing Day, which means I’m putting stuff in boxes to get rid of so I can make room for all the new stuff the kids were given for Christmas.